Sean-Kwasnicki/TradeWise/Wiki/TradeWise_feature_list.md

 - The export should generate code compatible with the Interactive Brokers API or other supported platforms.
 - Users should be able to download the generated code as a file or copy it to the clipboard.
 - The export process should include instructions on how to integrate the algorithm with the external platform.

-## Chat Feature (Bonus Feature)

-### Chat with Support
-- Users should be able to chat with customer support for assistance.
-- Users should see an option to start a chat session on the help or support page.
-- Users should be able to send messages and receive responses from support agents in real-time.